awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/get-started-with-ec2-auto-scaling.md

 ## Step 5: Next steps<a name="gs-tutorial-next-steps"></a>

 Go to the next step if you would like to delete the basic infrastructure for automatic scaling that you just created\.
 Otherwise, you can use this infrastructure as your base and try one or more of the following:
-+ Learn how to connect to your Linux instance using Session Manager or SSH\.
++ Connect to your Linux instance using Session Manager or SSH\.
 For more information, see [Connect to your Linux instance using Session Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html) and [Connect to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.
++ Configure an Amazon SNS notification to notify you whenever your Auto Scaling group launches or terminates instances\.
+For more information, see [Monitor with Amazon SNS notifications](ec2-auto-scaling-sns-notifications.md)\.
-+ Manually scale your Auto Scaling group\.
++ Manually scale your Auto Scaling group to test the SNS notification\.
 For more information, see [Manual scaling](as-manual-scaling.md)\.

-+ Learn how to automatically scale where there are changes in resource utilization\.
-If the load increases, your Auto Scaling group can scale out \(add instances\) to handle the demand\.
-For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.
-+ Configure an SNS notification to notify you whenever your Auto Scaling group launches or terminates instances\.
-For more information, see [Monitor with Amazon SNS notifications](ec2-auto-scaling-sns-notifications.md)\.
+You can also start familiarizing yourself with auto scaling concepts by reading about [Target tracking scaling policies](as-scaling-target-tracking.md)\.
+If the load on your application changes, your Auto Scaling group can scale out \(add instances\) and scale in \(run fewer instances\) automatically by adjusting the desired capacity of the group between the minimum and maximum capacity limits\.
+For more information about setting these limits, see [Set capacity limits on your Auto Scaling group](asg-capacity-limits.md)\.

+If you plan to attach a load balancer to your Auto Scaling group, you can learn how to create one quickly using the Amazon EC2 Auto Scaling console\.
+For more information, see [Configure an Application Load Balancer or Network Load Balancer from the Amazon EC2 Auto Scaling console](as-create-load-balancer-console.md)\.

 ## Step 6: Clean up<a name="gs-delete-asg"></a>